by James Schrader

 New York, USA

-In 1974 my college roommates, Steve, Craig, and I drove to Yonkers from upstate New York to take Steve home for spring break.
+In 1974, my college roommates Steve, Craig, and I drove from upstate New York to Yonkers to take Steve home for spring break.
 Returning, Craig and I took toll-free roads to conserve funds.

-By 10:30 p.m. the tow truck driver had us at his garage.
+By 10:30 p.m., the tow truck driver had us at his garage.
 We said we’d sleep in our station wagon, but he’d have none of that, and brought us to a small trailer by his house.
 He gave us blankets and pillows for the night.

 The couple we’d flagged down had given Craig a number to call if we needed anything.
-So we called, and the husband gave us a restaurant
+So we called, and the husband gave us a restaurant address, saying, “Come by, I’ll see what I can do.”
+With the car fixed late that morning, Craig stayed behind as security while I drove to the small roadside diner.

-I asked for the owner, we sat, and I described our predicament.
+I asked for the owner.
+We sat, and I described our predicament.
 He asked what I had for collateral.
-I had 35 cents, my license and the car
+I had 35 cents, my license, and the car registration.
+He said the registration was enough, opened the cash register, and handed me $65.00!

 After thanking him many times, I picked up Craig, paid the bill, and we drove home.
-My Mom sent a check immediately, and the registration arrived by mail a few days later.
+My mom sent a check immediately, and the registration arrived by mail a few days later.

 Podcast: Play in new window | Download (Duration: 3:56 — 1.9MB)